cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ## What is a Contextual Bandit?

+Contextual Bandits are algorithms that use additional information (or context) to make better decisions when choosing actions.
 Bandit algorithms aid decision-making by making smarter choices in dynamic environments where options change rapidly, and the set of available actions is limited.
-Contextual Bandits are algorithms that use additional information (or context) to make better decisions when choosing actions.

-### Contextual Bandit example
+### Contextual Bandits: Learn by example

-For this example, we use a hypothetical application called _APP_.
+For the purposes of introducing you to CB algorithms, this guide uses a hypothetical application called _APP_.
 This application interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller.

 _APP_ performs the following functions: